-Micro Center is a store that’s similar to Radio Shack in a lot of ways, but they put less of an emphasis on radios and AV equipment and much more on computers.
+Micro Centre is a store that’s similar to Radio Shack in a lot of ways, but they put less of an emphasis on radios and AV equipment and much more on computers.

-They sell everything from super commercial products like iPods to super technical stuff like small computer components, and offer computer servicing and repair services as well.
+They sell everything from super commercial products like iPods to super technical stuff like small electronic components, and offer computer servicing and repair services as well.

 Costco is another Radio Shack alternative that’s comparable to Walmart, Target and (to a lesser extent) Amazon, but with Costco there’s a twist: you have to be a member.

 Fortunately membership is pretty cheap, and if you’re someone who buys a lot of consumer electronics goods, it might pay for itself after only a couple of purchases, especially if you score a deal on a big-ticket item like a TV or smart appliance.

 Sony’s not as big a player in the consumer electronics good space as it used to be, having lost a lot of ground to both Apple and Samsung.

 But they still offer a pretty wide range of consumer electronics products, and like Radio Shack they have a pretty wide selection of audio visual equipment (though of course they only sell products manufactured by them, rather than other companies).

 - The 17 Best Electronic Stores Like Best Buy